Sri Lanka national football team: Early history (1890s–2014)

+Renaissance of Sri Lanka football (2015–2019)

-In 2015 Sri Lanka played for the first time in the Bangabandhu Cup.
+In 2015, Sri Lanka played for the first time in the Bangabandhu Cup.
 This tournament was organised by Bangladesh Football Federation.
 The national U-23 teams of Thailand, Bahrain, Malaysia and Singapore participated in this tournament.
 The national football teams of Bangladesh and Sri Lanka also competed in this tournament.

 Sri Lanka was placed in the group with Malaysia and Bangladesh.
 In the first game Sri Lanka played against the Malaysian team.
 Malaysia won the match by 2–0.
 The second match was played against the host Bangladesh.
 Sri Lanka lost the game 1–0.
 Sri Lanka failed to score a goal in this tournament.
 After a six years of poor performance in the international football field Sri Lanka football team managed to qualify for the Semi Final of 2015 SAFF Championship.
 The poor performance continued in the Solidarity Cup as well.
 They had another shock defeat this time by the hands of Mongolia the lowest ranked team in Asia.
-As a result of this defeat Sri Lanka eliminated in the Group Stage of the tournament.
+As a result of this defeat Sri Lanka eliminated in the group stage of the tournament.

 In July 2018, Sri Lanka welcomed a historical encounter when they faced Lithuania, marked for the first time Sri Lanka will face a European team.
 The Sri Lankans managed a respectable 0–0 draw to the UEFA side but lost 0–2 in the second encounter.
 During 2022 World Cup campaign however, Sri Lanka suffered another poor performance as the team fell 0–1 in Zhuhai to Macau.
 Macau was subsequently disqualified, as the team refused to travel to Sri Lanka in the aftermath of 2019 Sri Lanka Easter bombings, Sri Lanka was awarded a 3–0 win in response, thus qualified to the second round of the World Cup for the first time since 2006 campaign.

-2020–2022: Amir Alagic era
+Amir Alagic era (2020–2022)

 In the second round, Sri Lanka was unlucky to be drawn with four 2019 AFC Asian Cup participants, South Korea, North Korea, Lebanon and Turkmenistan.
 As predicted, Sri Lanka proved too weak for the group, losing all matches without scoring a single goal as for the end of 2019, and was eliminated from World Cup contention.
 Sri Lanka had improved since then, and participated in the 2020 Bangabandhu Cup, but the team still finished bottom with two defeats and no goal.

 In February 2020, the Football Federation of Sri Lanka announced the appointment of Bosnian-Australian specialist Amir Alagić as head coach of the national team.
 Sri Lanka then travelled to South Korea to finish their two remaining games against Lebanon and South Korea, losing both, yet optimism rose when Sri Lanka demonstrated an outstanding performance against Lebanon, scoring two goals and only lost by one goal margin, which was also the country's first-ever goals in the qualification.
 Alagić resigned as coach of Sri Lanka after the qualification, as Sri Lanka, rated as the weakest team in the group, were eliminated without scoring a point.
 He was replaced by Scottish manager, Andy Morrison.